angelovianajr/panelao_do_bem/README.md

 # ifcode
-Yeeeee
-a Isto eh um aplicativo de combate a fome desenvolvido no hackaton do IFCODE pela equipe null uhul
+Aplicativo de combate a fome desenvolvido no hackaton do IFCODE pela equipe null uhul